-After two years of being open TXMOST has hosted the following exhibitions
+After nearly three years of being open TXMOST has hosted the following exhibitions

 Tutankhamun: “Wonderful Things” From the Pharaoh’s Tomb